iltuoconsulenteit/DocCropper/README.md

 Provide the license in `env/license.env`, a top‑level `.env`, or `settings.json` via the `DOCROPPER_LICENSE_KEY` entry.
 The key determines the active edition:

+Licenses may also be entered from the web interface; the **Licenses** panel saves the values to `env/license.env` and applies them immediately.

 - leave the value empty or set it to `FREE` for the basic demo
 - use `DEMO-FULL-DC` to unlock the **Demo Full** mode with all features but a watermark